Get Help Today: 844-288-4672

 Own your happiness.
 Your happiness shouldn’t depend on whether your partner is happy or not.
 Arguments are healthy in a relationship.
 When you disagree, walk away first.
 Let the dust settle and then discuss the problem rationally.

 Love yourself first.
 The biggest issue with codependency is focusing too much on your partner.
 Yet, you cannot be a good partner to your loved one if you don’t love yourself first.
-Spend time with family and friends, adopt a hobby, embrace yourself.
+Spend time with family members and friends, adopt a hobby, and embrace yourself.
 Don’t make your partner the center of your universe.

 Beware of abusive behavior.
 People with love addiction often put up with all kinds of unhealthy behaviors, such as cheating or physical or verbal abuse by their partner.
 Codependent individuals convince themselves they can change their partner.
 It’s important to know you can walk away or get support if you are in an abusive relationship.